 What went wrong exactly?

-Whether your device has been dropped, got scratched or is experiencing other touch issues, it’s essential to know the extent of the damage, and what went wrong exactly?
+So, whether your device has been dropped, got scratched or is experiencing other touch issues.
+But, it’s essential to know the extent of the damage, and what went wrong exactly?

 …Therefore, we believe its’s essential to run a full diagnosis in every case, to determine the extent of the damage, and tackle all of them.